Kotlin Hello World tutorial

 Installing Kotlin compiler

-We unzip the archive.
+We check the version.

 Kotlin Hello World example